WhereJuly/60-1-oas-markdown-merger/readme.md

 ## Overview

-Assume we have the specification in `contract/definitions/my-api-definitions.oas.json` file in the project with this folder structure.
+Assume we have the OpenAPI specification definitions in `contract/definitions/my-api-definitions.oas.json` file in the project with this folder structure.

 ```
 contract